 - Reviewers can also see the project snapshot, which includes the overall budget and profitability.

-- Once a reviewer is done commenting or making changes, they Send For Approval.
+- Once a reviewer is done commenting or making changes, they can click Approve or Send For Approval.
 This depends on if they have the right to Add Client Invoices, or if there is a Billing Manager setup in the Client record.

 - Any person with the right to Create and Edit Client Invoices can approve a billing worksheet.
 Or just the Billing Manager set on the client/project.

 - Approvers have access to the same screens as in the review process.
 With the additional option to Reject or Approve.

 - Once a worksheet has been approved an invoice can be created.